Resikrys/S1-03-Collections/README.md

 list and insert them into the second list.

 ### LEVEL 1 - EXERCISE 3
+Given the file countrties.txt that contains countries and capitals.
+The program must read the file and save the data in a HashMap<String, String>.
+The program asks for the user's name, and then it must display a country randomly, saved in the HashMap.
+The user must write the name of the capital of the country in question.
+If they get it right, they are given a point.
+This action is repeated 10 times.
+Once the capitals of 10 countries have been asked for randomly, then the user's name and their score must be saved in a file called classificacio.txt.

 ### LEVEL 2 - EXERCISE 1